dimfeld/website/posts/simple_state_machines.md

 date: 2020-05-13
 summary: Fortifying component state with simple state machines
 frontPageSummary: fortifying component state with simple state machines
-status: I've implemented state matchines in various forms over the past couple of decades.
+status: Some CS/EE undergrad training, and I've implemented state matchines in various forms over the past couple of decades.
 ---

-When writing any sort of stateful code, it's very easy to end up with a tangle of variables that represent various aspects.
-This happens especially when adding additional functionality into a component.
+State management is a perennial problem in computer programming.
+As code becomes more complex, it's easy to end up with a tangle of variables and a huge number of combinations of values, some valid and some not.
+This can lead to bugs where  State machines are one method of keeping a component's state manageable, which reduces bugs, enhances testability, and makes later modifications easier.

-We might start with a simple `loading` variable to track if a component has loaded its initial data and is ready to render.
-But later we need to flag if an error occurred.
-And then, if an asynchronous data fetch is taking place, and once external actions start applying (whether from direct user interaction or via API calls) that adds more to track.
+In this series of articles, I'll start by building a simple state machine from scratch, and progressively introduce more features and ways to deal with state changes.
+Later in the series I'll cover the popular [XState](https://xstate.js.org/) library as well, which provides a lot of niceties for more complex implementations.

-If we're not careful, we end up with a huge number of variables that flag different aspects of the state, many of which should be mutually exclusive.
-We have to take care to check and manage each flag, and make sure that we don't unintentionally set them into an invalid state.
+So let's start with a simple example.
+I have recently been writing a small [Electron application for trimming video files](https://github.com/dimfeld/video-trimmer-gui).
+One part of this application is a dialog box that tracks the progress of a video encoding task.

-I’ll cover more complex examples in later articles, but here’s a simple one I worked with recently.
-I have a small dialog box that tracks the progress of a video encoding task.
-It shows the progress of the video encoding, handles errors, and allows cancelling the process.
+The dialog shows the progress of the video encoding, handles errors, and allows cancelling the process.
+Its state could be modeled with a few different boolean variables and some event handlers.
+The code samples here use [Svelte](https://svelte.dev) and skip some boilerplate and other mundane details, but the syntax should be readily familiar even if you haven't worked with it before.

-This state might be modeled with a few different boolean variables, some event handlers, and .
-I'm using [Svelte](https://svelte.dev) and skipping boilerplate, but the syntax should be readily familiar even if you haven't worked with it before.
+One obvious way to represent the data involved in the dialog is by adding some event handlers on the encoder, and keeping track of what has happened so far.

 ```js
 let started = false;